Arnfinn Nesset

-Arnfinn Nesset (born 25 October 1936) is a Norwegian former nurse, nursing home manager, and a convicted serial killer.
+Arnfinn Nesset (25 October 1936 – 2 December 2025) was a Norwegian nurse and nursing home manager who was a convicted serial killer.
 His crimes include the murders of at least 22 people, as well as attempted murder, document forgery, and embezzlement.
 He may have murdered up to 138 people.
 In 1983, he was convicted of poisoning 22 patients and sentenced to 21 years in prison.
-He served 12 years and 10 years of supervision and is thought to be living under an assumed name.
+He served 12 years and 10 years of supervision and was thought to be living under an assumed name.

 Early life

 Nesset was born in Trøndelag in 1936 out of wedlock and raised by his mother, living with her throughout his upbringing and adulthood at her childhood home.
 His father was absent from his life and never established contact with him.
 He was educated as a registered nurse before being hired in 1977 as a head nurse at a larger nursing home in Orkdal Municipality, Sør-Trøndelag.

 Crimes

 During the summer and autumn of 1981, a series of suspicious deaths were uncovered at the Orkdal nursing home that Nesset managed.
 When questioned by police, Nesset initially confessed to the murders of 27 patients, whom he claimed to have killed by injecting them with suxamethonium chloride, a drug to paralyze muscles.
 He was charged with 25 counts of homicide but later retracted his confession and denied all charges for the rest of his five-month trial.